GeorgeGray97/level5-portfolio/README.md

-# WSD / AWDD Portfolio
+# Level 5 Portfolio

-## Template
+## Working with the template

-- We give them a template web site for the team (site)
+- We give you a template web site for the team (site)
 - The template contains `index.html` and `portfolio.html`
 - They are required to add content to the homepage
 - They are required to add CSS to the site (homepage and portfolio)